wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/elastic_server_rpm.rst

 6. (Optional) Disable the Elasticsearch repository:

-  It is recommended that the Elasticsearch repository be disabled in order to prevent an upgrade to a newer Elastic Stack version due to the possibility of undoing changes with the App.
+  It is recommended that the Elasticsearch repository to be disabled in order to prevent an upgrade to a newer Elastic Stack version due to the possibility of undoing changes with the Wazuh plugin for Kibana.
 To do this, use the following command:

   .. code-block:: console